This feature is available to all users

 Only project administrators can add Power-Ups (like Task Relationships) to a project

-Before using task relationships, you'll need to enable them in the Project Properties window.
+Before using task relationships, you'll need to enable them in the Project settings window.

-- Click (i) at the top of your project board, then select Project Properties.
+- Click the project name at the top of your project board, then select Project settings.

 - Navigate to the Power-Ups tab.